F32Organization/Faithful32-1.12.2/README.md

 Storage Drawers Extra | Not Implemented | storagedrawersextra Tinkers Construct | Textures from 1.10 | tconstruct
 TeslaCoreLib | Not Implemented | teslacorelib
+Thaumcraft | Textures from 1.7 | thaumcraft
+ThaumicJEI | Finished | thaumicjei
 The One Probe | Textures from 1.10 | theoneprobe
-Thermal Cultivation | Not Implemented | thermalcultivation Thermal Dynamics | Not Implemented | thermaldynamics Thermal Expansion | In Progress | thermalexpansion Thermal Foundation | In Progress | thermalfoundation ThutCore | Not Implemeted | thutcore
+Thermal Cultivation | Not Implemented | thermalcultivation Thermal Dynamics | Textures from 1.7 | thermaldynamics
+Thermal Expansion | In Progress | thermalexpansion Thermal Foundation | In Progress | thermalfoundation ThutCore | Not Implemeted | thutcore